 Williamstown is a very small city located in the state of West Virginia.
 With a population of 2,882 people and two constituent neighborhoods, Williamstown is the 67th largest community in West Virginia.

-Unlike some cities, Williamstown isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Williamstown are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Williamstown is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Williamstown is a city of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Williamstown who work in office and administrative support (10.29%), sales jobs (10.14%), and food service (9.17%).

 Also of interest is that Williamstown has more people living here who work in computers and math than 95% of the places in the US.